PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI1.1.md

 ## Explaining neural networks

-This moring, you saw the tip of the vast iceberg that is explainable AI.
+This morning, you saw the tip of the vast iceberg that is explainable AI.
 Now, let's sink a bit deeper and explore why XAI methods are becoming more important, the answer to this question like the answer to a lot of other questions is  - *Deep Learning*.
 The exponential use of neural networks and deep learning in